elmeast/kong-cli/README.md

 Kong Command Line Client
 ===========

-A command line client for API Gateway - [Kong][kong-url].
-The default Kong APIs are in HTTP RESTful style.
+A command line client for API Gateway - [Kong][kong-url] Admin API .
+The default Kong Admin API are in HTTP RESTful style.
 Normally you need to use `curl` to access it. `kong-cli` make this easier.

 `kong-cli` is compatible with Kong 0.10.x.

 ## Installation

+* python2.7.x

 `sudo python setup.py install`